vsiddesh/cp-cfk-examples/cp-cfk-kerberos/kerberos-setup.md

 producer@example.com *
 ```

-### Step 8: Now restart the krb5-admin-server for the new ACL to take effect:
+### Step 8: Restart the krb5-admin-server for the new ACL to take effect:

 ```bash
 sudo systemctl restart krb5-admin-server.service